noties/Adapt/adapt-ui/README.md

     .padding(101)
 ```

-// NB! layout definitions cannot be extended (onLayout, etc to the resque)
 // NB! new elements func builder can be added to a specific layout params, like `Spacer`

 # TODO